 This Vegetarian Stuffed Zucchini recipe is a delicious side dish bursting with flavors.
 It has the perfect stuffing with a Mediterranean flair: some mushrooms, tomatoes, bell peppers, and bread crumbs topped with oregano and feta.
 Bake it with a drizzle of olive oil, and you get the yummiest crispy dish!

 Clearly, this is a great recipe, easy and adaptable, as you can switch things up by choosing another main vegetable or adapting your stuffing.
 Zucchinis are an amazingly versatile vegetable.
-You can make the best fried zucchinis as finger food, some grilled zucchini pops for your next BBQ, maybe a zucchini casserole like this zucchini au Gratin with rice, or a yummy breakfast item such as zucchini carrot breakfast muffins.
+You can make the best-fried zucchinis as finger food, some grilled zucchini pops for your next BBQ, maybe a zucchini casserole like this zucchini au Gratin with rice, or a yummy breakfast item such as zucchini carrot breakfast muffins.

 Surely, you will not regret giving a chance to this meatless recipe as it is quick to assemble and ready to eat in less than 30 minutes!

 This post contains affiliate links.
 As an Amazon Associate, I earn a small portion from qualifying purchases at no extra charge to you.